uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 <h2 id="Part II">Part II — Display 4-bit values from switches [0..15]</h2>

 ### Objective
-Display the values from the switches in binary.
-The circuit will display digits for 0 to 15 using a convination of two 7-segments display.
+Display values from the switches (0–15).
+The circuit uses a combination of two 7-segment displays to show two-digit numbers.

 ### Logic / Design